samisagit/natskell/README.md

 The API is not set in stone (yet).
 In the mean time the tests give a decent idea of what is currently possible.

 ## Contributing
 Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+Please open an issue first to discuss what you would like to change.

-Please make sure to update tests as appropriate.
+Please make sure to add tests.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)